 If your goal is to rustproof your product, then paint might be a simple and affordable way to go with.
-Wet paint has been used for years to coat products that don’t need to be heated and they also come in a wide range of colors, so this allows room for customization more than powder coating.
+For years, people have used wet paint to coat products that don’t need heating.
+They also come in a wide range of colors, which allows room for customization more than powder coating.

-Even though wet painting might be an easier and more affordable way, wet paint is less effective and lacks durability compared to powder coating.
+Even though wet painting might be easier and more affordable, wet paint is less effective and lacks durability compared to powder coating.
 This means that it can become more expensive since it will require more maintenance and refinishing from time to time.
-Smaller products that aren’t in high traffic areas or exposed to the environment as often can easily be coated in paint but for any big projects, you’ll need to think twice about how important it is for your metal piece to last.
+Smaller products that aren’t in high traffic areas or exposed to the environment as often can easily be coated in paint.
+However, for any big project, you’ll need to think twice about how important it is to preserve your metal piece.

 Wet paint is also hazardous due to its flammability and volatile organic compounds (VOC’s).
 VOCs are the main source of industrial pollution and health and safety risks so it might not be the right choice if you’re looking for something environmentally friendly.

 Powder coating provides a durable protective finish on your metal or iron products for a similar price of wet painting.
-It is a type of coating that is safe to store, doesn’t emit any VOC’s and is cheaper than wet paint in the long run.
+This coating is safe to store, doesn’t emit any VOC’s and costs less than wet paint in the long run.
 This product is a free-flowing, dry powder that can easily be collected and reused, making it more environmentally friendly.